wazuh/wazuh-documentation/source/user-manual/agents/command-line/listing.rst

 Listing Agents
 --------------

-The binary */var/ossec/bin/agent_control* allows for the retrieval of a list of the available agents:
+The binary */var/ossec/bin/agent_control*, used with ``-l`` option, allows for the retrieval of a list of the available agents:

 .. code-block:: console